telerik/kendo-react/README.md

 ### When do you plan to release feature X?

-1. Check the [KendoReact Roadmap](https://www.telerik.com/support/whats-new/kendo-react-ui/roadmap) to see a list of features we have planned.
+1. Check the [KendoReact Roadmap](https://www.telerik.com/support/whats-new/kendo-react-ui/roadmap?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) to see a list of features we have planned.
 1. If your feature isn’t listed there, [check our feedback portal](https://feedback.telerik.com/kendo-react-ui).
 If you don’t see your feature on our portal, you can request the feature there.

 ## React UI Components

+> Components marked with a purple diamond or `(premium)` require a commercial license or an active trial license.
+All other components are free, no sign-up or license is required.

 ### Animations